gitter-badger/rubylaser/README.md

 ```

-Or if you have some older version of distro try this :
+Or if you have some older version distro try this :

 ```
 $ sudo apt-get install python3